RESEARCHING YOUR FAMILY HISTORY:

 Rob Davis's interesting site illustrates conditions in the Sagan Prisoner of War (POW) camp in Germany.

 - Well-remembered by several 3 Squadron POWs who were confined there.

 The P-40 and P-51 aircraft that 3 Squadron flew for most of World War II were built in the USA.
 Joe Baugher's site provides copious information about the differences between the various Marks and Production Batches of Tomahawks, Kittyhawks (P-40s) and Mustangs (P-51s).

-See a fantastic 360-degree cockpit view of a modern-day Mustang in the livery of the Tuskegee Airmen (pioneering black aviators who served with distinction in the Italian theatre).
+A fantastic 360-degree cockpit view of a modern-day Mustang in the livery of "Dakota Kid II" (a P-51D that flew in the European theatre).

 239 WING in WORLD WAR II: